ciernialab/MicrogliaMorphologyR/README.md

 and visualization of 27 different morphology features and perform dimensionality reduction, clustering, and statistical analysis of your data.

+You can read more about any of the MicrogliaMorphologyR functions covered in this tutorial by calling to their respective help pages by running ?function_name in the console.

 #### If you are using this tool, please cite the following publications: